 Five Steps to Short-Term Vacation Rental Investing

-Airbnb, VRBO, HomeAway, and now to a lesser extent, TripAdvisor, have opened up an amazing way to make more money with a rental than the traditional way.
-I have a video called, “Three Ways to Turn a House into a Cash Flowing Machine”, where I introduced the concept of being able to produce more profits with the same house by converting it into a short-term rental vacation rental.
+Airbnb, VRBO, HomeAway, and now to a lesser extent, TripAdvisor, have opened up an amazing way to make more money with a rental.
+I have a video called, “Three Ways to Turn a House into a Cash Flowing Machine”, where I introduced the concept of producing more profits with a house by converting it into a short-term vacation rental.

-You don’t necessarily have to be in some far off Caribbean island or some ski resort to make this concept work, it can work in a lot of places because in a way it’s competing against hotels and motels.
-More and more travelers are travelling as a family and they want to have more space when they go on vacation.
-Now, thanks to technology, we can put this altogether and put it directly into your hands instead of using some local property manager.
+In order for this concept to work, you don’t necessarily have to be in some far off Caribbean island or a ski resort.
+Short-term vacation rentals can be successful in many locations because they are competing against the local hotels and motels.
+More and more travelers are travelling as a family and want more space when on vacation.
+Now, thanks to technology, we can put this altogether and put it directly into your hands instead of using a local property manager.

 1. Do Your Research

-You need to research on the legality because that could be a big deal killer.
+Make sure you research the legality before converting a home into a short-term rental.
 You do not want to go ahead and turn your home into a short-term rental and secure bookings as far as a year in advance, only to be shut down by the government.

 - Market Research

-In order to make sure your vacation rental will be profitable, you need to look into what other vacation rentals in the area are going for.
+To ensure your vacation rental will be profitable, you need to look into other vacation rentals in the area.
 Check out your competitors on HomeAway.com and AirBnb to see what their nightly rates are and then look at their calendar to see how booked up they are.
-You might even consider calling a local property manager.
+You might even consider calling a local property manager for more information.

 - Profit VS Cost Research

-You can use a booking agent to look into some of your competitions profit statistics..
+You can use a booking agent to research some of your competitions profit statistics.
 Look at what they’re bringing in, and most importantly their gross revenue.
 Gross Revenue is the actual rental money that could go to you as the owner.

 Deduct Your Bills

 Other expenses include things like lawn care or possibly pool care.
 You’re going to need to look at what revenue the vacation home will generate.
-Is it significantly more than if you did a normal rental?
+Is it significantly more than it would make as a normal rental?

 2. Sweet Spot Property

-What type of property is going to give you the most beds at the least amount of cost, but also has the amenities?
-If you’re in the Smokey Mountains it’s going to need a view, be easily accessible by car, and maybe even be a log cabin not just some stick built home.
-If you’re near the water you want to be close to the beach, but you don’t necessarily have to be waterfront.
-Waterfront properties typically cost more but they don’t generate nearly as much revenue to compensate for the cost of purchase.
-You want to be close enough to where it’s not a long bike ride or a really long car ride to get to the ocean.
+What type of property is going to give you the most beds, at the least amount of cost, but also has amenities?
+If you’re in the Smokey Mountains it’s going to need a view, be easily accessible by car, and preferably be a log cabin.
+If you’re near the water you will want to be close to the beach, but you don’t necessarily have to be waterfront.
+Waterfront properties typically cost more but they don’t generate nearly enough revenue to compensate for the cost of purchase.
+It is best to be close enough to where it’s not a long bike ride or a really long car ride to the ocean.

-Try to figure out what those amenities are by going back to study what your competition is and what they putting in their ads.
-Really study what they’re offering to figure out and pick up on ideas on what those amenities need to be.
+The best way to figure out what amenities your property needs is by studying what your competition is and what they are putting in their ads.
+Really research what they’re offering to pick up on ideas on what amenities you should provide.

 The “Wow Factor” is the reason why people love your property and want to take a vacation there.
-For instance, the Smokey Mountains, it’s got a great view or if you’re just in a major city, it may be accessible to the subway, or have something there that people are really, really going to like.
+For instance, the Smokey Mountains has a great view or if you’re just in a major city, it may be accessible to the subway, or have something there that people are really, really going to like.

 3. Renovate and Furnish

-This is by far the biggest separator from going to a normal, traditional investing arrangement versus short-term rentals or vacation rentals.
-You’re going to have to pay to get it furnished, and this can be $10,000, $15,000, $20,000.
-This is definitely more difficult for those that are cash challenged because you can’t typically borrow money on furnishing unless you get a credit card with high interest rates.
+This is by far the biggest difference between a normal, traditional investing arrangement versus a short-term rental.
+You’re going to have to pay to get it furnished, and this can be $10,000, $15,000, or even $20,000.
+This will be more difficult for those that are cash challenged because you can’t typically borrow money on furnishing unless you get a credit card with high interest rates.

 If you look at the math and the property is going to be very profitable then the furnishings are negligible.
-In fact, many of the deals that I do I can pay off the furnishings, in half a year.
+I typically pay off the furnishings for my properties in half a year.

-Make it wonderful, make it a home and it will have a huge impact on your star ratings which makes a big deal over time, but also it makes a huge impact on the ability to get these people to come back.
-Ideally, you will start building a brand where people want to stay in your properties because they’re wonderful and have all of the little things that most competitors don’t have.
+Make your vacation rental wonderful; make it a home and it will have a huge impact on your star ratings which makes a big deal over time.
+This will also have a huge impact on the ability to get the vacationers to come back.
+Ideally, you will start building a brand where people want to stay in your properties because they’re amazing and have all of the little things that most competitors don’t.

 4. Booking Agents

-Perhaps the biggest one out there is evolvevacationrental.com.
-This group is wonderful because they dont just pick up the phones, they also going to manage your listings.
-If you don’t know how to set up an Airbnb or a VRBO or a HomeAway listing account very well then you’re going to be in trouble because that’s where all the bookings come from so you got to make that look good.
-These people have already figured that out and they’ll manage it for you.
+One of the biggest booking agent companies out there is Evolve Vacation Rental Network.
+This group is wonderful because they don’t just pick up the phones, they also manage your listings.
+If you don’t know how to set up an Airbnb, VRBO, or HomeAway listing account very well then you’re going to be in trouble because that’s where all the bookings come from.
+These people have already figured them all out and they’ll manage it for you.

-This is the other big thing that they’re going to do, this one is huge, dynamic pricing.
-There are tools out there now that the hotel industry has been using for eons where they will dynamically price the unit based on time of year, based on if it’s a peak week or not because there’s some event coming to town, also based on what the hotels are changing, what the other competition is like out there.
+Another big thing a booking agent company will do is dynamic pricing.
+There are tools available that the hotel industry has been using for ages where they dynamically price the unit based on the time of year, whether it’s peak week or not because there’s an event coming to town, and based on what the competitors and hotels are charging.
 It’s amazing.
-They have it already built in to what they’re doing.

 This is above and beyond the normal bookkeeping of a property management system.
 You now have to deal with what’s called “occupancy taxes”.
 This is what hotels and motels have been dealing with as long as it’s been in place.
 12.5% to 13% is normal.
 This gets paid above and beyond what you get paid.
 You can charge this to the guest so it’s not going to be an expense to you, but you do have to pay the government what you collect.

-There’s a service called my lodge tax that I just heard about that will do this bookkeeping for you.
-I already have a bookkeeper in place doing all this.
-One of the most frustrating things about setting up occupancy tax is setting up the licenses, and getting all these things in place, these different government organizations tax to get this done, this could take awhile.
-One of my property took over a day to get all of this done, we’re talking like 10 hours to get it setup just so I could pay the government.
+There’s a service called My Lodge Tax that will do your bookkeeping for you.
+One of the most frustrating things about setting up occupancy tax is the amount of time it takes to set up the licenses and get everything in place.
+One of my properties took over 10 hours to get set up just so I could pay the government.
 Mylodgetax.com supposedly will do this for you.
 I haven’t used them but they’re recommended by HomeAway so they might be pretty good.

-This obviously is a little bit more complicated than the normal, traditional rental, but it can make more money and there are a couple of other benefits I want to share with you real quick before we wrap up.
-Number one is that you don’t have to evict anyone because they are travelers, they’re coming in, they’re coming out.
-It’s fantastic.
+A Vacation rental is obviously more complicated than the normal, traditional rental, but it can make more money.
+Another benefit is that you don’t have to evict anyone because they are travelers, they’re coming in, and they’re coming out.
 Evictions are non-existent.
 In the world of normal, traditional rentals, evictions are very common and it’s frustrating because the laws are setup mostly to protect tenants, so landlords typically get screwed.